philip-hargreaves/cli-code-agent/README.md

 Right now, the agent is **hard-coded** to work _only_ in the `./calculator` directory via a constant in `functions/function_caller.py`.

-To generalize it, you would replace this hard-coded path to accept a directory path from the user, and then pass that path as an argument to `call_function` inside the agent loop.
+To generalise it, you would replace this hard-coded path to accept a directory path from the user, and then pass that path as an argument to `call_function` inside the agent loop.

 ```bash
 # Example of a generalised call